 To lock the UE to the currently inserted (U)SIM card, first specify a password for <facility> "PS":

-''' AT+CPWD="PS", , "1234" If "PS" lock has not been set before: enter new password.
+AT+CPWD="PS","","1234" If "PS" lock has not been set before: enter new password.
+Old password shall be given as an empty string.
+OK

 Optionally, if "PS" password was defined before, change existing password: